Masakazu Yoshizawa: Career

 Yoshizawa ultimately played the shakuhachi on dozens of different movies and television shows.
-His early movie credits included the Karate Kid sequels and the 1993 film, Dragon: The Bruce Lee Story.
+His early movie credits included the Karate Kid sequels and the 1993 film Dragon: The Bruce Lee Story.

-Yoshizawa began his collaboration with acclaimed film composer, John Williams, on Steven Spielberg's 1993 blockbuster, Jurassic Park.
+Yoshizawa began his collaboration with acclaimed film composer John Williams on Steven Spielberg's 1993 blockbuster, Jurassic Park.
 He once told the Cultural News web site that Williams asked him to play the shakuhachi for Jurassic Park because the instrument "sounds like a dinosaur's cry."

 Masakazu Yoshizawa would next work with John Williams again in the film version of Memoirs of a Geisha, which was released in 2005.
 Yoshizawa was initially hired for the movie as a drummer for the Memoirs of a Geisha soundtrack, but was soon asked to play the shakuhachi and other traditional instruments for the film instead.
 The soundtrack for the movie was expanded by Williams into a concert suite which featured Yoshizawa on the shakuhachi and Yo-Yo Ma on the cello.
 It was performed by the musicians at the Tanglewood Music Festival in Massachusetts in 2006.

+Kokin Gumi

+Kokin Gumi are a music collaboration using a combination of Western and Eastern styles aiming to create music to stimulate the mind.
+The name derives from "Ko", meaning traditional, "kin", meaning contemporary and "Gumi", meaning group.
+All of the music was written by Yoshizawa.
+The group was made up of him, Tateo Takahashi, Hirome Hashibe, Daniel May and Jimmy Brandmeier.
+However, it ceased with Yoshizawa's death.